-The system allows for a maximum of two numbering heads, which can independently turn off or on for a maximum of 1 job with ten hits per head that, are stored and recalled for future use.
-Numbering can be done on single sheets (13# bond to 12 point card or 45 to 250 gsm paper) or multi-part carbonless forms (up to 10 parts) while simultaneously perforating, slitting and/or scoring.
+The Model GW 12000 can number on single sheets (12# bond to 12 point card or 45 to 250 gsm paper) or multi-part carbonless forms (up to 10 parts) while simultaneously perforating, slitting and/or scoring.
+With proper set-up, 12000 sheets per hour (8.5" x 11" stock with one hit) can be quickly and identically processed.
+The Model GW 12000 is microprocessor controlled, making it easy to set up and program.
+It has the programmability to hold a maximum of 99 jobs with 10 hits and 1 job with 100 hits.
+These jobs can all be stored and recalled for future use.
 The unique friction feeder sends through one set at a time, even from the unglued side of a padded set.
-The pressure adjustable feed shaft ensures consistent registration.
-Perforations are done between the feed and main rollers producing a straight perforation, slit or score, avoiding tail whip.
+The 30" register board ensures consistent registration and micro adjustment.
+Perforations are done between the register board and main rollers, producing a straight perforation, slit or score, avoiding tail whip.
 Perforating wheels are offered in a wide range of teeth configurations and can be quickly changed using the retaining ring pliers supplied.
 A photocell recognises the lead edge of the sheet and the microprocessor stops the sheet at the specific location(s) where numbers are required.
-The numbering heads are electrically operated.
-All this, in a compact design.
+The numbering heads allow for a maximum of four pneumatically driven units.
+Pneumatics allows for non-stop, tireless operation.
+Finished stock is then delivered to a conveyor outfeed plate, stacking 3 to 4 times more output than a traditional chute exit tray.